xkalaj01/ipfixcol2/extra_plugins/intermediate/statistics/README.rst

     $ sudo service snmpd status

-You should see that the service is active and running and you should also see line "Turning on AgentX master support"
+You should see that the service is active and running and you should also see line "Turning on AgentX master support".
+This means that the snmpd service is up and ready.

 Finally, compile and install the plugin: